-At December 31, 2019, our net tangible book value was \$(27,171), or approximately \$(0.00) per share of common stock.
-After giving effect to the sale of 20,000,000 shares of Class A common stock included in the units we are offering by this prospectus (or 23,000,000 shares of Class A common stock if the underwriters' over-allotment option is exercised in full), the sale of the private placement units and the deduction of underwriting commissions and estimated expenses of this offering and the cancellation, the sale of 5,000,000 founder shares in January 2020 and the dividend of 750,000 founder shares in February 2020, our pro forma net tangible book value at December 31, 2019 would have been \$5,000,010, or approximately \$0.75 per share (or \$0.66 per share if the underwriters' over-allotment option is exercised in full), representing an immediate increase in net tangible book value (as decreased by the value of the 18,977,399 shares of Class A common stock that may be redeemed for cash, or 21,812,399 shares of Class A common stock if the underwriters' over-allotment option is exercised in full) of \$0.75 per share (or \$0.66 per share if the underwriters' over-allotment option is exercised in full) of \$0.75 per share (or \$0.66 per share if the underwriters' over-allotment option is exercised in full) to our initial stockholders as of the date of this prospectus and dilution to public stockholders from this offering will be \$9.25 per share (or \$9.34 if the underwriters' over-allotment option is exercised in full).
+At March 31, 2020, our net tangible book value was \$(86,243), or approximately \$(0.01) per share of common stock.
+After giving effect to the sale of 20,000,000 shares of Class A common stock included in the units we are offering by this prospectus (or 23,000,000 shares of Class A common stock if the underwriters' over-allotment option is exercised in full), the sale of the private placement units and the deduction of underwriting commissions and estimated expenses of this offering, our pro forma net tangible book value at March 31, 2020 would have been \$5,000,010, or approximately \$0.75 per share (or \$0.66 per share if the underwriters' over-allotment option is exercised in full), representing an immediate increase in net tangible book value (as decreased by the value of the 18,977,399 shares of Class A common stock that may be redeemed for cash, or 21,812,399 shares of Class A common stock if the underwriters' over-allotment option is exercised in full) of \$0.76 per share (or \$0.67 per share if the underwriters' over-allotment option is exercised in full) to our initial stockholders as of the date of this prospectus and dilution to public stockholders from this offering will be \$9.25 per share (or \$9.34 if the underwriters' over-allotment option is exercised in full).